EVERSE-ResearchSoftware/RSQKit/pages/tasks/documenting_software_readthedocs.md

 Integrate your project with Continuous Integration (CI) to automatically rebuild your documentation whenever changes are made:

-* {% tool "github-actions" %}: set up a workflow that triggers on every `push` or `pull request`.
+* {% tool "github_actions" %}: set up a workflow that triggers on every `push` or `pull request`.
 This helps automate the process of updating the documentation whenever you make changes to the source files.

-* {% tool "gitlab-ci-cd" %}: similarly to GitHub, you can configure GitLab CI pipelines to handle automatic updates.
+* {% tool "gitlab-cicd" %}: similarly to GitHub, you can configure GitLab CI pipelines to handle automatic updates.

 #### 6. Customise and Build Documentation